Folklore of India: Indian folklorists

-After independence, scholars like Dr Satyendra, Devendra Satyarthi, Krishnadev Upadhayaya, Jhaberchand Meghani, Prafulla Dutta Goswami, Ashutosh Bhattacharya, Kunja Bihari Dash, Chitrasen Pasayat, Somnath Dhar, Ramgarib Choubey, Jagadish Chandra Trigunayan and many more were the pioneer in working on folklore.
+After independence, scholars like Dr Satyendra, Devendra Satyarthi, Krishnadev Upadhayaya, Jhaberchand Meghani, Prafulla Dutta Goswami, Ashutosh Bhattacharya, Kunja Bihari Dash, Chitrasen Pasayat, Somnath Dhar, Ramgarib Choubey, Jagadish Chandra Trigunayan were the pioneer in working on folklore.
 Of course, the trend was more literary than analytical.
-It was during the 1980s that the central Institute of Indian Languages and the American Institute of Indian Studies started their systemic study on Folklore any after that many western, as well as eastern scholars, pursued their studies on folklore as a discipline.
+It was during the 1980s that the central Institute of Indian Languages and the American Institute of Indian Studies started their systemic study on folklore.
+After that, many Western—as well as Eastern—scholars pursued their studies on folklore as a discipline.

-The pioneer of the folklorists in contemporary India is Jawaharlal Handoo, Sadhana Naithani, Kishore Bhattacharjee, Kailash Patnaik, VA Vivek Rai, late Komal Kothari, Raghavan Payanad, M Ramakrishnan, Nandini Sahu.M.N.
-Venkatesha and many more.
-An emerging trend of new folklorists has emerged who are committed to understanding folklore from an Indian point of view than to see the whole subjects from the western model.
-Some of them are better to prefer to understand folklore from the folklore provider and consultants who are the creator and consumers of folklore.
+The pioneer of the folklorists in contemporary India includes Jawaharlal Handoo, Sadhana Naithani, Kishore Bhattacharjee, Kailash Patnaik, VA Vivek Rai, late Komal Kothari, Raghavan Payanad, M Ramakrishnan, Nandini Sahu.M.N. and Venkatesha.
+An emerging trend of folklorists has emerged wherein they are committed to understanding folklore from an Indian point of view than to see the whole subjects from the Western model.
+Some of them are better to understand folklore from the folklore provider and consultants who are the creator and consumers of folklore.
 The user of folklore knows what folklore is since their use folklore with purpose and meaning.
 But theoreticians see folklore from their theoretical angle.
-Ethics point of view, folklorist should learn from the folk as practicable as possible and folk should give the hidden meaning of folklore to the folklorist so that both of their interpretation can help to give a new meaning to the item of folklore and explore the possibility of use of folklore in the new socio-cultural domain.
+From an ethics point of view, folklorist should learn from the folk as practicable as possible and folk should give the hidden meaning of folklore to the folklorist so that both of their interpretation can help to give a new meaning to the item of folklore and explore the possibility of use of folklore in the new socio-cultural domain.

-Dr Mahendra Kumar Mishra from Kalahandi, Odisha has substantially contributed to the tribal folklore of Middle Indian and Odisha.
-His seminal book Oral Epics of Kalahandi has been translated into Chinese, and Finnish language.
-He has written Saora folk literature, Paharia Folkliterature, Visioning Folklore, Oral Poetry of Kalahandi.
+Dr Mahendra Kumar Mishra from Kalahandi, Odisha has substantially contributed to the tribal folklore of Middle India and Odisha.
+His seminal book Oral Epics of Kalahandi has been translated into Chinese and Finnish.
+He has written Saora folk literature, Paharia Folkliterature, Visioning Folklore and Oral Poetry of Kalahandi.
 His recent seminal work is three oral Ramakatha in tribal oral tradition.
 Dr Mishra has written five books on folklore theory and research methodology adopting the folklore of western Odisha and Chhattisgarh.
 The analytical work of Dr Mishra has been widely studied in the western and eastern world as a part of South Asian folklore.

-Now the National Folklore Support Center, Chennai since the last ten years has created a space for the new scholars who are pursuing the study of folklore with their commitment.
+Now the National Folklore Support Center, Chennai since the last ten years has created a space for new scholars who are pursuing the study of folklore with their commitment.
 One important breakthrough in the field of folklore is that it is no more confined to the study in the four walls of academic domain, rather, it has again found its space within and among the folk to get their true meaning.

-Dr.Raghavanvpayyanad is a major role in Indian folklore study he has written so many books about folklore, he is also an international face of Indian folkloristics both in English and Malayalam.
+Dr.Raghavanvpayyanad plays a major role in Indian folklore study.
+He has written so many books about folklore and he is also an international face of Indian folkloristics—both in English and Malayalam.